maxresdefault2/ComputationalGenomics/README.txt

 ---------------------------How to run the example--------------------

-For this example, we will be using one of the smaller species that we tested (smaller because the BLAST database did not hold many individuals), Alteromonas macleodii.
+For this example, we will be using our focal species, Staphylococcus aureus.
+Since we end with a small runtime for all bacteria, this should be a fine example.

 1) Make sure BLAST, treemix, and the bacteria from NCBI is downloaded.
    For info on this, see the next section on running your own bacteria, parts 1, 2 and 7.

 2) Download all .py files, as well as the file:
-   Alteromonas_macleodii.GCA_000808595.1.26.cds.all.fa
+   Staphylococcus_aureus_11p4.GCA_000636755.1.26.cds.all.fa
    Make sure this file, prealignment.py, combine.py, newpullseqs.py,
    pullhigh.py and getbestseqs.py are in the BLAST directory, and all other python files are in the treemix directory.

 3) Run prealignment.py.
 On the first prompt, enter in:
-   >Alteromonas macleodii
+   >Staphylococcus aureus
    On the second prompt, enter:
-   >Alteromonas_macleodii.GCA_000808595.1.26.cds.all.fa
+   >Staphylococcus_aureus_11p4.GCA_000636755.1.26.cds.all.fa
+   This should run in under 5 minutes.

 4) You should now send the resulting file:
-   "Alteromonas_macleodii_final.txt" into MAFFT at http://mafft.cbrc.jp/alignment/server/index.html
+   "Staphylococcus_aureus_final.txt" into MAFFT at http://mafft.cbrc.jp/alignment/server/index.html
    However, because this will take a while, we have included the output file here.
 Download:
-   "Alteromonas_macleodii_clust.txt" and put it in the same directory with the postalignment.py code (and all code that runs via postalignment.py).
+   "Staphylococcus_aureus_clust.txt" and put it in the same directory with the postalignment.py code (and all code that runs via postalignment.py).
 This should be in the treemix directory.

 5) Run postalignment.py.
 On the first prompt, enter:
-   >Alteromonas macleodii
+   >Staphylococcus aureus
    On the second prompt, enter:
-   >ATCC27126 BalearicSea EnglishChannel BlackSea
+   >JDK6159 71193 BBA02176 ST398 MRSA252 TCH60 HO5096 M1
+    USA300 Bmb9393
    Make sure these are separated by one space, and there is no leading or trailing space.
+This code should finish running within 10 minutes (likely much less).

-6) After this code finishes, you should have a file in the directory named "Alteromonas_macleodii_end.gz".
+6) After this code finishes, you should have a file in the directory named "Staphylococcus_aureus_end.gz".
+This file is also included, in case the user wishes to skip directly to this part.

 7) In a shell, cd into the treemix directory.
 Run the
    following:
-   >treemix -i Alteromonas_macleodii_end.gz -o
+   >treemix -i Staphylococcus_aureus_end.gz -m 2 -o
-    Alteromonas_macleodii
+    Staphylococcus_aureus

 8) After this finishes, run R, change the source to "home/user/treemix-1.12/src/plotting_funcs.R", then run the following:
-   >plot_tree("home/user/treemix-1.12/Alteromonas_macleodii")
+   >plot_tree("home/user/treemix-1.12/Staphylococcus_aureus")
    A tree should appear in the R image viewer.

 -------------------------How to run your own bacteria-----------------